brunolm/blog-posts/c#/what-are-extension-methods-howwhen-to-use-them.md

 ---
-title: What are extension methods?
-How/When to use them?
+title: "What are extension methods?
+How/When to use them?"
 tags: [.net, c#, extension-methods]
 ---